-Much more practical details are available in the Student life section of our website (cost of living, luggage advice, budget, transport…)
+Much more practical details are available in the Student Life section of our website (cost of living, luggage advice, budget, transportation, etc.)

-Please note that students who are more than 28 years old won’t be able to join the UTBM as an exchange student because of the French “sécurité sociale” ( PhD students must be under 32 years old).
+Please note that students over 28 years old won’t be able to join UTBM as exchange students because of the French sécurité sociale (PhD students must be under 32).

 For EU students:

 EU students must have a valid European Health Insurance Card (EHIC).
-This will assure you to be financially covered (based on your home country’s healthcare policy) in case of an accident or visit to a doctor.
-Also bring you vaccination records.
+This will ensure that you are financially covered (based on your home country’s healthcare policy) in case of an accident or if you go to the doctor’s.
+Bring you vaccination records as well.

 For non-EU students:

-Non EU students must subscribe to the student “sécurité sociale” for their medical bills to be covered.
+Non-EU students must subscribe to the student “sécurité sociale” for their medical bills to be covered.
 It will cost you around 214 euros for a year.
-At UTBM, you can become affiliated either to the LMDE or to the SMEREB.
+At UTBM, you can become affiliated either to the LMDE or to the SMERRA.

-The “sécurité sociale” reimburse on a pro rata basis (up to 70% for a visit to the doctor).
-In order to be fully reimbursed, you will have to join a complementary insurance policy, called a “mutuelle”.
+The “sécurité sociale” reimburse on a pro rata basis (up to 70% for a doctor’s visit).
+In order to be fully reimbursed, you will have to subscribe to a complementary insurance policy, called a mutuelle.

-Students from Quebec are exempt from joining the French Student Social Security upon presentation of the Form SE401-Q-106.
+Students from Quebec are exempt from joining the French Student Social Security upon presentation of the SE 401-Q-106 Form.

-· A visit to the doctor will cost you 23 euros.
-You will need to pay the general practitioner directly (cash or credit card) and will be reimbursed later.
+· A doctor’s visit will cost you 23 euros.
+You will need to pay the doctor directly (cash or credit card) and will be reimbursed later.

 · If you are given a prescription, you will need to go to the pharmacy.
 You will have to present your “carte vitale” as well as your “carte de mutuelle” if you have one.
 Depending on the medicines, you may be asked to pay a small amount.

-· In case of emergency, please ring one of the following numbers:
+· In case of emergency, please call one of the following numbers: